Tracked price checks

 Which should you buy?

-- Maximum power, speed, and bigger wheels for less money, and you're an experienced rider who can self-support: Talaria Komodo — the spec-per-dollar flagship.
+- Maximum power, speed, and bigger wheels for less money, and you're an experienced rider who can self-support: Talaria Komodo — the spec-per-dollar full-size pick.
 (Full review →)

-- Lighter, more manageable, better-supported, best resale, and street-kit-capable: Sur-Ron Ultra Bee — the proven benchmark and the higher Score.
+- Lighter, more manageable, better-supported, deepest used demand, and street-kit-capable: Sur-Ron Ultra Bee — the proven benchmark, and three points clear of the Komodo on Score.
 (Full review →)

 - Want the full-size Sur-Ron feel but weighing the moto-class step up?
 See Ultra Bee vs Storm Bee.